ouattararomuald/ouattararomuald.github.io/_posts/2020-07-03-status-snapshot-privacy-policy.md

 ## Information Collection and Use:

-WhatsApp Status Saver uses does not collect your data.
+Status Snapshot does not collect your data.